 Independent Whisky Bottlers

-Buying whisky from independent bottlers can be a great way to try unique, premium whiskies at a fair price.
+Buying from independent whisky bottlers can be a great way to try unique, premium whiskies at a fair price.
 Their releases are often limited editions, typically (though not always) in the form of single casks.
 They might be from one of the major distilleries, giving you the chance to try whiskies that shine a new light on distillery characteristics, or offer a different experience to that of the distillery’s core expressions.
 The releases could be from a smaller distillery, one you might not have heard of; these bottlings can be a great opportunity to try something unique and off the beaten track.

-There are some big names in the world of independent bottlers, and there are also smaller brands doing some great work.
+There are some big names in the world of independent whisky bottlers, and there are also smaller brands doing some great work.
 In alphabetical order, here are our top 5 whisky bottlers you might not have heard of but should check out in 2020:

 Archives is the independent bottling collection from the good folk over at WhiskyBase.
 With their instantly recognisable label designs, they work with distilleries they feature on their main database to find great quality single casks to bottle and offer to WhiskyBase members.
 And yes, you can record your tasting notes about the Archives bottles on WhiskyBase itself!
 Visit Archives here.